manunamz/jekyll-bonsai/_entries/features.site-nav.md

 status: 🌿
 ---

 The sidebar supports several ways to navigate the site.
-Just hover over the 🧭 in the sidebar to see what available navigation methods[>color] there are.
+Just hover over the 🧭 in the sidebar to see what available navigation methods[^color] there are.

-[>color]: And [[features.themes|theme colors]], for some reason.

 See child nodes for types.

+[^color]: And [[features.themes|theme colors]], for some reason.